zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     - Runs a thread with a prompt message from the user along with the data to be analyzed.
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.
+    - Displays the conversation history
     - Saves each file that was generated.
-    - Deletes the agent when it is no longer required.
+    - Deletes the agent and thread when they are no longer required.

 1. Save the code file (*CTRL+S*) when you have finished.
 You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
 In either case, keep the cloud shell command line pane open.